Best web scraping tools for 2026

 - Cons:

-- Less granular control over specific selectors.
+- Less granular control over selectors.

-- Still relatively new in the market.
+- Still relatively new.

 Best no-code tools